jrpalma/arg/README.md

 ```

 ## Operands
-Operands are arguments that are passed to commands after all the options are parsed or any arguments after '--' marker.
+Operands are arguments that are passed to commands after all the options are parsed or after '--' argument marker.
 Operands have a position and a type.
 The parser validates the operand position and type before calling Exec method on a command.
 The parser will not call the command Exec function if the arguments do not match the command's operands.
 The following sample code
 illustrates how operands can be used: